JayJay-101/semester-stacker-MAHE/README.md

 ## 🎓 Other Projects

-Check out our other open-source extensions for students:
+Check out our other extensions for students:

 - **Educational Course Organizer** (for Coursera) https://chromewebstore.google.com/detail/educational-course-organi/ppklghfeimkkbaehkecidamheemanfjm